Nisaanth/SOM-Movies-API/README.md

 ## Description

-created a SOM (Service Object Model) for the NY Times API and tested the movie reviews api (https://developer.nytimes.com/my-apps/movies-api) service.
+Created a SOM (Service Object Model) for the NY Times API and tested the movie reviews api (https://developer.nytimes.com/my-apps/movies-api) service.
 Tested the movie title using rspec.

 ## Languages used
 * Ruby